-Class fee for the First Degree Reiki class is $150.
-Pay with cash, check, or credit card.
+Class fee for the First Degree Reiki class is $180.
+Pay with cash, check, credit card or Venmo.

-For former students, there is no cost to review if you paid $150 or more when you took this class from Elizabeth previously, but donations are greatly appreciated.
+For Elizabeth’s former students, there is no cost to review, but donations are greatly appreciated.

 After you’ve spent a considerable time practicing Reiki, you may feel drawn to take the Reiki II class, which gives you keys to distance healing, accessing greater velocity and focus in treatments, and specifically treating the subconscious mind.
 The training consists of three sessions: the first for developing ease in the drawing of Reiki symbols, the second for developing ease in the application of those Reiki symbols, the third for practicing the distance healing application.